wecodemore/wpstarter/docs/06-A-Commented-Sample-Composer-Json.md

 # A Commented Sample `composer.json`

-Below there’s a sample `composer.json` not very different from what can be used in real world for a WP Starter powered website:
+The sample `composer.json` below is not very different from what can be used in real world WP Starter powered website:

 ```json
 {